cyrildever/crumbl-exe/README.md

       VerificationHash: "",
       Data:             []string{"myDataToCrumbl"},
 }
-worker.Process()
+result, err := worker.Process(true)
 ```
+_NB: Passing `false` to the `Process()` method would not return any result or error, ie. mimic the behaviour of the executable._

-You may want to launch each process in separate goroutine.
+You may want to launch each process in separate goroutines.

 ### Licence ###